dlyhero/Umemployed/FRONTEND_API_DOCUMENTATION.md

 ### Backend Logic
 - **GET**: Retrieves paginated list of skills with user context and intelligent filtering
-- **POST**: Adds new skills to the user's profile or creates custom skills
+- **POST**: Adds existing skills to the user's profile using skill IDs (does not create new skills)
 - **Smart Skill Suggestions**: Uses job title analysis to suggest relevant skills from our database
 - **Category-based Filtering**: Groups skills by professional categories (Frontend, Backend, etc.)
 - **Search Functionality**: Allows real-time skill search across names and categories
 - **User Context**: Each skill shows whether the user already has it (`is_user_skill`)
 - **Pagination**: Handles large skill datasets efficiently with page-based results
 - **Skill Discovery**: Helps users find skills they might not know they need
-- **Custom Skills**: Allows users to add skills not in the predefined database
+- **ID-based Operations**: All skill additions use database IDs for data integrity
 - **Relevance Scoring**: Orders suggestions by relevance to user's profile/job title

 ### GET Response Structure (Paginated)